Madame Roland: Studying and writing

 After returning home from the convent, she received little additional formal education but continued to read and study; she was largely an autodidact.
 She read books on all subjects: history, mathematics, agriculture and law.
-She developed a passion for the classics; like many of her contemporaries, she was inspired by the biographies of famous Greeks and Romans in Plutarch's Vitae Parallelae (Parallel Lives.
+She developed a passion for the classics; like many of her contemporaries, she was inspired by the biographies of famous Greeks and Romans in Plutarch's Vitae Parallelae (Parallel Lives).

 Manon Phlipon's ideas on social relations in France were shaped, among other things, by a visit to acquaintances of her grandmother at the court of Versailles.
 She was not impressed by the self-serving behavior of the aristocrats she met.
 She found it remarkable that people were given privileges because of their family of birth rather than on merit.
 She immersed herself in philosophy, particularly in the works of Jean-Jacques Rousseau; his democratic ideas strongly influenced her thinking about politics and social justice.
 Rousseau was also very important to her in other areas.
 She later said that his books had shown her how to lead a happy and fulfilled life.
 Throughout her life she would regularly reread Rousseau's Julie, ou La Nouvelle Héloïse, and use it as a source of inspiration.

 She was dissatisfied with the opportunities available to her as a woman and wrote to friends that she would have preferred to have lived in Roman times.
 For a while, she seriously considered taking over her father's business.
-She corresponded with a number of erudite older men - mainly clients of her father's - who acted as intellectual mentors.
-She started writing philosophical essays herself which she circulated in manuscript among her friends under the title Oeuvre des loisirs ('work for relaxation').
-In 1777 she took part in an essay competition on the theme 'How the education of women can help make men better.'
+She corresponded with a number of erudite older men — mainly clients of her father — who acted as intellectual mentors.
+She started writing philosophical essays herself which she circulated in manuscript among her friends under the title Oeuvre des loisirs ("work for relaxation").
+In 1777 she took part in an essay competition on the theme "How the education of women can help make men better".
 Her essay did not receive a prize.